-- Based on the premise that the best predictor of future performance is past performance. - Questions are formulated based on the criteria established for the position (as defined by the interview evaluation) - Use behavioral-interview questions to surmise experience, or lack of - o Was the candidate able to give an example that demonstrates experience? - o Did s/he handle the described situation well? - o Is his/her experience relatable to our environment? - o Was s/he able to give multiple examples to reaffirm experience level? - Traditional interview question: "What is your leadership style?"
+- Based on the premise that the best predictor of future performance is past performance. - Questions are formulated based on the criteria established for the position (as defined by the interview evaluation) - Use behavioral-interview questions to surmise experience, or lack of - o Was the candidate able to give an example that demonstrates experience? - o Did the candidate handle the described situation well? - o Is their experience relatable to our environment? - Were they able to give multiple examples to reaffirm experience level? - Traditional interview question: "What is your leadership style?"